Laura Neville

 Laura is a senior researcher in the research team M3, working on the SNSF project Cultural Flagships: Pathways, Practices and Politics of a Global Urban Type.

-She obtained a PhD in Geography at the University of Lausanne.
-Before joining IGD, she completed a MSc in Urbanisation and Development at the London School of Economics and Political Science, a Master's degree in Anthropology and Sociology at the Université Libre de Bruxelles, and a Bachelor's degree in Geography at the University of Lausanne.
-In 2012-13, she studied the final year of her Bachelor's degree at the Universidad de Chile, in Santiago.
-She was a visiting PhD student at the Universidad de Cartagena, Colombia and at the Centre of Latin American Studies, at the University of Cambridge, UK on a SNSF Doc.Mobility scholarship.
+She holds a PhD in Geography from the University of Lausanne.
+Before joining IGD, she completed an MSc in Urbanisation and Development at the London School of Economics and Political Science, an MA in Anthropology and Sociology at the Université Libre de Bruxelles, and a BSc in Geography at the University of Lausanne.
+In 2012-13, she spent the final year of her Bachelor's degree at the Universidad de Chile, in Santiago.
+She was a visiting PhD student at the Universidad de Cartagena, Colombia, and at the Centre of Latin American Studies, University of Cambridge, UK, on an SNSF Doc.Mobility fellowship.

-Within the M3 research team at the IGD, she started a new project on cultural flagships in Santiago de Chile.
-She will build on feminist perspectives and methods to explore how cultural flagships are experienced and transformed in the everyday against past and present forms of urban violence.
+Within the M3 research team at IGD, she has started a new project on cultural flagships in Santiago de Chile.
+She explores how global iconic buildings such as cultural flagships are experienced and transformed in the everyday, and shaped through bodily politics against past and present forms of urban violence.
+She engages with feminist participatory collaborative visual research methods to analyse the intimate roles and functions of cultural flagships that inform our understandings of a global urban type as everyday spaces of political life from which to rethink people's embodied spatialities, subjectivities, and struggles.